GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 Besides each input sample, the relevant ground truth information gets saved for supervising the learning process and computing performance metrics.
 It comprises all the necessary geometric information about the microphone array and sources (positions, orientations, relative distance and angle of incidence).
 One million of such sample pairs constitute the core training data set.
+The total audio duration of the data approximates 47 hours.

 ==== Direction of Arrival representation